Flow 2.0.0

 ... | |||

-Narrow-use macro that implements the error code/exception semantics expected of most public-facing Flow (and Flow-inspired) class method APIs.
+Narrow-use macro that implements the error code/exception semantics expected of most public-facing Flow (and Flow-like) class method APIs.

 The semantics it helps implement are explained in flow::Error_code doc header.
 More formally, here is how to use it: